-- Library, which is located on Hampton Street.
+- CS Public Library.
+Walterboro contains one library, the Colleton County Memorial Library, which is located on Hampton Street.
 This is a prime location due to its easy walking distance to the Central Business District and its design complements the surrounding historic residential area.
 There are three outlets in the public library system of Colleton County with the headquarters on Hampton Street, Edisto Beach Station, and the bookmobile that operates out of the library headquarters.
 The library hours include Monday through Thursday 9 a.m. to 8 p.m., Friday 9 a.m. to 6 p.m., and Saturday 9 a.m. to 5 p.m.
 Additionally, the Library has grown its online access greatly to serve more citizens throughout the City and County.
 Those who live or own property in Colleton County can use this public library service.
 There are a number of employees in the library such as the Director, Assistant Director, Reference Librarian, Children's Librarian, Technical Processing, and six Library Clerks.
 The library offers an extensive children's program throughout the year with its highlight being the Summer Reading Program.
-The Library also has similar programs for adults, a bookmobile, and interlibrary loans. - Carolina-Salkehatchie.
+The Library also has similar programs for adults, a bookmobile, and interlibrary loans. - C3 Higher Education.
+Walterboro is home to a campus of the University of South Carolina-Salkehatchie.
 The University acknowledges and enjoys its position as an integral part of a neighborhood.
 USC-Salkehatchie is planning for moderate growth